frehner/modern-guide-to-packaging-js-library/README.md

 ## Output to multiple files

 <details>
-<summary>Better treeshaking by maintaining the file structure</summary>
+<summary>Better tree shaking by maintaining the file structure</summary>

 If you use a bundler or transpilier in your library, it can be configured to output files in the same way that they were authored.
-This makes it easier to mark specific files as having [side effects](#set-the-sideeffects-field), which helps the developer's bundler with treeshaking.
+This makes it easier to mark specific files as having [side effects](#set-the-sideeffects-field), which helps the developer's bundler with tree shaking.
 Refer to [this article](https://levelup.gitconnected.com/code-splitting-for-libraries-bundling-for-npm-with-rollup-1-0-2522c7437697) for more details.

 An exception is if you are making a bundle meant to be used directly in the browser without _any_ bundler (commonly, these are `umd` bundles but could also be modern `esm` bundles as well).
 In this case, it is better to have the browser request a single large file than need to request multiple smaller ones.
 Additionally, you should [minify](#to-minify-or-not-to-minify) the bundle and create [sourcemaps](#create-sourcemaps) for it.